How do I search in the University Library's collection? (instruction video)

 Which materials can I borrow at the library information desk?

-Provided you hand in your library card for the duration of the use, there is a lot of material available for borrowing that you can use in the university library.
-Available items include headphones, laptop locks, laptop chargers and extension cords.
-You can also borrow whiteboard markers and wipers, 2 portable beamers and remote controls for the LCD screens in the project rooms.
+There is a lot of material available for borrowing to use in the university library.
+Available items include headphones, noise cancelling headphones, laptop chargers and extension cords, provided you hand in your library card for the duration of the use.
+At the lending desk you can use the self service point for borrowing laptop locks.
+For use in the project rooms you can also borrow 2 portable beamers and remote controls for the LCD screens.
 If you use the PC room, there are Apple VGA adapters, portable DVD writers, keyboards and computer mice available.
-All these materials are available at the lending desk.
+Chromebooks can be borrowed for one day library use at the lending desk.

 How do I request an ISBN?